The U.S. Real Estate Investment Trust (REIT) industry has

 overall economy.
 Amid the low interest rate environment following

-the financial crisis, the demand for REIT stocks has risen owing
+the financial crisis, the demand for REITs has risen owing to

-gain strong foothold over the past 15 to 20 years, the most
+and gain a strong foothold over the past 15 to 20 years, the most

 notable among them being a healthy dividend payout.
 As a matter

 of fact, investors looking for high dividend yields have

 4 Excellent Dividend ETFs for Income and

 In fact, solid dividend payouts are arguably the biggest

 enticement for REIT investors as U.S. law requires REITs to

 distribute 90% of their annual taxable income in the form of